LemaleeSec/NetworkScanner/README.md

 ------------------------------------------------
 How to use Scanner.py
 1 - Install it in your machine
+2 - sudo su
-2 - Chmod a+x scanner.py
+3 - Chmod a+x scanner.py
-3 - python3 scanner.py -i eth0
+4 - python3 scanner.py -i eth0

 ---------sintaxe---------------